Overview

 The responsibilities are shared...

-Who is in charge of the Emprise of the Black Lion Tournament?
+Who is in charge of the tournament?

 The judges will be the arbiter for all questions related to the running and scoring of the tournament.
 If any disputes arise about the running or scoring of the tournament, or the appropriateness of any behavior during the tournament, please discuss it with the noble judges.

-Page History - Printer friendly - Recent Changes - Search © 2004-2012 Madrone Equestrian Guild Attach Edit
+Page History - Printer friendly - Recent Changes - Search © 2004-2024 Madrone Equestrian Guild Attach Edit

-Page last modified on September 21, 2010, at 12:08 AM PST
+Page last modified on May 06, 2019, at 03:10 AM PST